 The idea of roughing it or parting with the creature comforts like a comfy bed doesn’t really appeal to my brood, so when we go camping we opt for a luxurious cabin instead.
-Being only 3 hours away from Dallas, Beavers Bend State park is the perfect Fall or Spring getaway.
+Being only 3 hours away from Dallas, Beavers Bend State Park is the perfect Fall or Spring getaway.
 Glamping at Beavers Bend State Park, Oklahoma is perfect for the 3Rs – Rest, Relaxation and Rejuvenation.
-The cabins in the area have everything a city family needs for a night in the woods – hot running water, electricity, air conditioning or heat, lush linens, granite counters, fireplaces, hot tubs and plenty of space to stretch out and unwind.
+The Beavers bend cabins in the area have everything a city family needs for a night in the woods – hot running water, electricity, air conditioning or heat, lush linens, granite counters, fireplaces, hot tubs and plenty of space to stretch out and unwind.

 What is in this Post